NP-LoRA: Null Space Projection for Subject-Style LoRA Fusion: Experiments

 \subsection{Ablation on Projection Strength}

-We analyze the effect of the projection strength controlled by the parameter $\mu$, which balances subject fidelity and style consistency, as shown in Fig.~\ref{fig:mu}.
-As $\mu$ increases from 0 to $\infty$, the projection strength grows: when $\mu\to0$, NP-LoRA reduces to direct weight-based merging dominated by the content LoRA, yet leading to content-style interference, and as $\mu\to\infty$, it approaches a hard projection that removes content components overlapping with the style subspace.
-We evaluate NP-LoRA across $\mu \in \{0, 0.1, 0.5, 1, 10, \infty\}$ to study this transition.
-This ablation reveals a clear trade-off: small $\mu$ values lead to content-style interference, while large $\mu$ values preserve style but suppress content details.
-In particular, the hard projection ($\mu = \infty$) loses rich content features, confirming the necessity of the soft projection mechanism.
-Empirically, $\mu=0.5$ yields the best balance and is used as the default in all subsequent experiments.
-Additional qualitative and quantitative results are provided in the Supplementary Material.
+We analyze the effect of the projection strength controlled by $\mu$, which adjusts the trade-off between subject fidelity and style consistency, as shown in Fig.~\ref{fig:mu}.
+As $\mu$ increases from $0$ to $\infty$, the suppression of content components aligned with the style subspace becomes stronger: $\mu \to 0$ corresponds to direct weight-based merging, while $\mu \to \infty$ approaches hard projection.
+We evaluate NP-LoRA with $\mu \in \{0, 0.1, 0.5, 1, 10, \infty\}$ to study this transition.
+The results show a clear trade-off.
+Smaller $\mu$ values retain more content information but may weaken style consistency, whereas larger $\mu$ values better preserve style but can suppress content details.
+In particular, hard projection preserves the style subspace most aggressively, but often loses fine-grained subject information, highlighting the need for a softer projection strategy.
+Empirically, $\mu=0.5$ provides the best overall balance and is used as the default setting.
+Additional qualitative and quantitative results are provided in the Appendix.